Select Page

 Visitors may even plan wine tours.
 Warm days and cool nights make the area an underrated wine region.
 Merlot is the most planted varietal.
 Colorado’s most prominent wine festival, held each September in Palisade, is an excellent opportunity to mingle with vintners.

-Not to be overlooked is the Gateway Canyon Auto Museum.
+Not to be overlooked is the Gateway Auto Museum.
 Housed in its own 30,000-square-foot building is one of the most valuable car collections in America, featuring more than 50 classic cars from Hendricks’ private collection.
 They include a one-of-a-kind 1954 Oldsmobile F-88 dream car created by vanguard designer Harley Earl and an exquisite Duesenberg Model J custom-made for King Alfonso XIII of Spain 1928.

 Gateway room